-This is a transcription of an audio lecture: audio Meditation Essentials 05 The Path to Meditation AUDIO (51.56 MB) .
-There is also an accompanying PDF: pdf Meditation Essentials 05 The Path to Meditation PDF (7.49 MB)
+This is a transcription of an audio lecture: Meditation Essentials 05 The Path to Meditation AUDIO .
+There is also an accompanying PDF: Meditation Essentials 05 The Path to Meditation PDF

 That is what is depicted in this other image, called the Tree of Life.

-The state of Meditation is essential for any person, who is interested in developing themselves as a human being.
-In the state of Meditation you experience what it is to actually be human.
-Since most of us lack that experience, we are only left knowing only the conditioning factors that cause us to suffer: desire, lust, anger, pride, greed, jealousy, fear.
+The state of meditation is essential for any person, who is interested in developing themselves as a human being.
+In the state of meditation you experience what it is to actually be human.
+Since most of us lack that experience, we are left knowing only the conditioning factors that cause us to suffer: desire, lust, anger, pride, greed, jealousy, fear.
 Therefore, we mistakenly believe that these conditions are normal.
-These conditioned qualities that we know as life are not normal, nor are they real “living,” instead they are states of conditioned experience, limited experience, which we can call “suffering.”
+These conditioned qualities that we know as life are not normal, nor are they real “living.”
+Instead they are states of conditioned experience, limited experience, which we can call “suffering.”

-We can remove those veils through the process of Meditation, the science of Meditation, and thereby experience what it means to be a real human being, and then from there grow and expand to become something more than human, something truly incredible.
+We can remove those veils through the process of meditation, the science of meditation, and thereby experience what it means to be a real human being, and then from there grow and expand to become something more than human, something truly incredible.
 That process of change is scientific.
-It is not about beliefs, it is not about accepting or rejecting, disbelieving believing.
-It has nothing to do with out concepts or beliefs.
+It is not about beliefs; it is not about accepting or rejecting, disbelieving, believing.
+It has nothing to do with our concepts or beliefs.
 This is a scientific and experiential process that anyone can utilize and understand through their own experience, if they work with the facts.

 The process is outlined simply by the Three Trainings: